sgrieve/GEG6230/assessment_1/assessment_1.md

 - Temperatures usually above freezing

 **Note that which catchments you choose is unimportant, this assignment will be graded based on the presentation of the data, not the identification of the best catchments for hydro power.**

+## What to submit

+1) Create a A3 one page visualisation, highlighting **some** of the information provided by the client in a more accessible manner. **Your final visualisation should include 2 maps and 2 graphs.**

+2) Write 500 words outlining, with reference to the literature, how you designed this visualisation to be accessible.

+Things you can consider (you can cover some or all of these, or go in a different direction):

+- Think about the language you use in any captions and text included in the visualisation - is is free of jargon?
+- How complex does the data need to be?
+Can you use qualitative interpretations?
+- Think about data-ink ratios
+- Choose colours carefully both to convey a message and for accessibility
+- How will the visualisation work on different technologies (screen, paper, phone, etc)